scipy/scipy/doc/source/tutorial/stats.rst

 one second.

-Remaining Issues
+Remaining issues
 ^^^^^^^^^^^^^^^^

-The distributions in ``scipy.stats`` have recently been corrected and improved and gained a considerable test suite, however a few issues remain:
+The distributions in ``scipy.stats`` have recently been corrected and improved and gained a considerable test suite; however, a few issues remain:

-* the distributions have been tested over some range of parameters, however in some corner ranges, a few incorrect results may remain.
+* The distributions have been tested over some range of parameters;
+  however, in some corner ranges, a few incorrect results may remain.
-* the maximum likelihood estimation in `fit` does not work with default starting parameters for all distributions and the user needs to supply good starting parameters.
+* The maximum likelihood estimation in `fit` does not work with default starting parameters for all distributions and the user needs to supply good starting parameters.
 Also, for some distribution using a maximum likelihood estimator might inherently not be the best choice.

-Building Specific Distributions
+Building specific distributions
 -------------------------------

 The next examples shows how to build your own distributions.
 Further examples show the usage of the distributions and some statistical tests.

-Making a Continuous Distribution, i.e., Subclassing ``rv_continuous``
+Making a continuous distribution, i.e., subclassing ``rv_continuous``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Making continuous distributions is fairly simple.